Amanda Serrano: Early life

+Amateur career

 Serrano's amateur career was brief and concluded with a record of only 9–1, but she won the Staten Island amateur championship in 2008.
 From there she competed in the featherweight division of the New York Daily News Golden Gloves, where she defeated Glenyss Puentevella by referee stopping contest (RSC, the International Boxing Association's equivalent of a technical knockout) in the semifinal and decisioned USA Boxing's national champion Jody-Ann Weller in the final.

-Professional boxing career

 Serrano is managed and trained by noted female American professional boxing trainer Jordan Maldonado of New York City.
 Serrano is Boxing 360's first world champion.

-NABF Featherweight championship
+Professional boxing career

+Early career

-On June 11, 2011, Amanda defeated Jennifer Scott to capture the vacant NABF featherweight champion.
-The bout was scheduled for 8 rounds, but the match was cut quick by Serrano knocked out Scott in 1:04 in round 1.
+On June 11, 2011, Serrano defeated Jennifer Scott to capture the vacant WBC–NABF featherweight title.
+The bout was scheduled for 8 rounds, but the match was cut quick as Serrano knocked out Scott in 1:04 of round one.

-WBC Featherweight Championship
+Super featherweight

+Serrano was in line to face Fatuma Zarika for the vacant WBC super featherweight title, however, Zarika returned to her native Kenya due to an emergency, and was unable to return due to visa problems.
+On September 10, 2011, Serrano defeated WIBF Inter-Continental lightweight champion Kimberly Connor via second-round technical-knockout (TKO), for the vacant IBF super featherweight title.

+Serrano vs. Wallberg

-On April 27, 2012, Serrano faced the undefeated Frida Wallberg in Cloetta Center, Linköping, Sweden.
-The WBC against mandatory rules allowed the bout to be contested with 10 ounce gloves instead of the mandatory 8 ounce for that division.
+Her next fight took place on April 27, 2012, at the Cloetta Center, in Linköping, Sweden against undefeated WBC champion Frida Wallberg.
+The World Boxing Council—against mandatory rules—allowed the bout to be contested with 10 ounce gloves instead of the mandatory 8 ounce for that division.

 Serrano came up short losing a controversial unanimous decision to Wallberg.
-The referee was Victor Loughlin and the judges were Gudjon Vilhelm 93-98 | judge: Venciclav Nikolov 93-97 | judge: Franco Ciminale 94–96.
+All three judges' scorecards were in favour of Wallberg with Gudjon Vilhelm scoring it 93–98, Venciclav Nikolov scoring it 93–97, and Franco Ciminale scoring it 94–96.

+Quest for multi-division supremacy

+Her sixth-round knockout (KO) win over Maria Maderna for the WBO lightweight title was held at the Argentine Boxing Federation Stadium.
+Maderna was going for her fourth title defense, but Serrano dominated the fight with her speed and power.

+She next faced the former WBC super featherweight champion Olivia Gerula at the BB King Blues Club & Grill in New York City, New York.
+Serrano stated in a pre-fight interview that she wanted the winner of Matthysse vs. Mrdjenovich, as she expressed her desire to unify all four featherweight title.
+Serrano defeated Olivia Gerula via technical-knockout (TKO) in the first round to capture the vacant WBO featherweight title.
+Serrano then successfully defended her featherweight title by TKO against Calixta Silgado in Brooklyn.

+On October 18, 2016, Serrano defeated Alexandra Lazar in the fifth round to capture the vacant WBO junior featherweight title.
+Already a three division champion, she moved back down to the junior featherweight limit to tie Miguel Cotto's record and become only the second Puerto Rican boxer, male or female, to win world titles in four weight classes.